 - Watch your alcohol levels – remember that every embarrassing story you have ever heard about a Christmas party started with ‘I’d had a few drinks…’ The problem is that what seems like a great idea when you’ve had too many cocktails may not seem too clever in the light of day.
 So be smart, enjoy a few drinks but if you get to the point where you find your judgment might be somewhat compromised, it’s time to hit the water.

-- Mind you P’s & Q’s – you may be feeling more relaxed and the different atmosphere to what your used to might make you feel a little bit braver, but this is not the time to tell Barry in Accounts that you think he’s weird, he will not see the funny side of it.
-Be cordial and polite, just as you would be in work.
+- Mind you P’s & Q’s – you may be feeling more relaxed and the different atmosphere to what you’re used to might make you feel a little bit braver, but this is not the time to tell Barry in Accounts that you think he’s weird, he will not see the funny side of it.
+Be cordial and polite, just as you would be at work.

 - Talk to as many people as you can – you can look at the Christmas party as an opportunity to network, or as a way to get to know your colleagues better or simply as a way to let people get to know you – but make sure you get around the room and don’t just sit down talking to the usual people.

 - Don’t moan or oversell yourself – If you find yourself talking to your boss, take the opportunity to let them get to know you better, but don’t oversell yourself in the hope that your boss will remember every word and magically offer you a pay rise.
 Also, don’t complain about one colleague to another, or worse to your boss.
 This will just make you look petty, and you run the risk of being overheard.
 Keep things light – have a conversation, even about work but don’t cross the border into negative comments – the only person these make look bad are you.